API-Navigator/overview/consumption/concern/redundancy.md

 * Do you have at least one alternative provider for each consumed API (which might include changing API providers in the future)?

-* Have you considered identifying a runtime "failover" plan with a different provider for each consumed API?
+* Have you considered identifying a runtime fail-over plan with a different provider for each consumed API?

 * Do you have tests in place (to run before deployment) to validate your redundancy implementation?